-Crockett, a Anti Jacksonian, was the representative for Tennessee's 12th congressional district from 1833 to 1835.
+Crockett was the representative for Tennessee’s 12th congressional district and was an Anti Jacksonian.
+He served from 1833 to 1835.

 From Dec 1827 to Mar 1835, Crockett missed 210 of 833 roll call votes, which is 25.2%.
 This is worse than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.

 |Dec 1833-Feb 1834||35||4||11.4%||56th|

 The information on this page is originally sourced from a variety of materials, including: